Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 Moreover, the project typically requires a range of integrations (media server, booking server, CRM, social, analytics, marketing tooling, partner websites…) and presents content in several languages and scripts.

-This has some technical implications.
+This complexity ensues with some technical implications.

-To pick the right team ask your architect to prepare a functional specification that highlights:
+To pick the right team, ask your architect to prepare a functional specification that highlights:

 - Project scope and functionalities